 2. Steady, debt-free growth

 It’s also important to look for debt-free companies with steady growth.
 It may be obvious why you want to join a growing business, but why debt free?
 Because startups that are funded by venture capitalists or ambitious investors are tied to three-to-nine-month growth milestones that force employees to work long hours to reach impossible targets.
 In addition, VC-funded startups may be built upon industry trends that are not sustainable in the long run.
 It’s best to find a company with steady, persistent growth that is not beholden to overzealous investors.

 3. Customer success

 Steady growth is important, but a true test of a company’s success is measuring its customers’ success.
 Businesses with a good product or service let their customers speak for them in quotes, recommendations, and case studies.
 And while most companies list customer success in their mission statement, how many have structured the company to fully achieve this goal?
-For example, Agiloft awards all employees sales bonuses, not just the sales team, to focus the entire company’s efforts on customer success.
-Because of this, Agiloft has a 99.6-percent success rate for implementations and is able to offer the industry’s only unconditional success guarantee on software and services.
+Agiloft has a 99.6-percent success rate for implementations and is able to offer the CLM industry’s only unconditional success guarantee on its software.

 4. Celebrated technology

 If you are looking for a great tech job, it’s best to pick a company with great technology.
 Growth and customer success are a good way to gauge the company’s tech offering, but the best to see how a company stacks up against the rest of the industry is through third-party analysts, reports, and awards.
 If a company has not received any high marks by outside sources, it may be because the product or service offered is not very good and any job offered by the company may have an uncertain future.

 5. Innovative roadmap